Competition Number: 1518

 The Family Centre has a strong reputation for providing quality services basing our work on research and evidence-based practices.
 We pride ourselves on providing leading-edge training and strong, reflective supervision.
 We intend to create a healthy organization that is intelligent in its response to community issues and intentional about our respectful treatment of each other.
 We have a strong focus on Trauma-Informed Care for the communities we support, as well as our staff teams.
 The Family Centre strives to hire a diverse team of employees, reflecting the diverse communities we support.

-The Family Centre is looking for candidates who are interested in challenging opportunities, frontline social work, providing support to families.
-The outcome of the Roots and Wings interventions is that families improve their level of functioning, as demonstrated through resiliency growth.
+The Family Centre is looking for candidates who are interested in challenging opportunity, frontline social work, providing support to families.
+The outcome of the Roots and Wings interventions is that families improve their level of functioning as demonstrated through resiliency growth.
 Caregivers provide a safe, supportive environment for their children, reducing risk factors and enhancing family protective factors, which will improve their child’s learning potential.
 Caregivers improve the connection to each other, their extended family and peer supports, workplaces, and their communities.
 Caregivers become positive actors within their school and community, encouraging children in school attendance, academic achievement, and social and community involvement.
-Children in families see themselves as having the potential for future success and demonstrate a reduction in high-risk behaviours, and an increase in positive behaviours and development of positive goals.
+Children in families see themselves as having the potential for future success; and demonstrate a reduction in high-risk behaviors, and an increase in positive behaviors and development of positive goals.
 The position reports to the Manager of Community Initiatives at The Family Centre.

-- Degree in Social Work or equivalent education and experience
+- Degree in Social Work, Human Services or equivalent education and experience

 - 2 years’ experience working with families and children

-- Ability to work in an integrated partnership with schools and/or Children Services
+- Ability to work in an integrated partnership with schools and/or CSD team environment

 - Eligibility for membership in a professional organization